 Technology Pushing Cost Savings in Logistics

 Demand for technology integration into transportation services is at an all-time high.
 When asked if IT expertise and capabilities are a necessary offering from third-party logistics providers (3PLs), 93 percent of shippers say yes, according to the 2016 Third Party Logistics Study from Council of Supply Chain Management Professionals (CSMCP).
-Yet the industry is still in the early stages of seeing maximum benefits from its robust data sets and IT investments.
+The industry is still in the early stages of seeing maximum benefits from its robust data sets and IT investments.

 One of the largest initial drivers of technology integration was the need to level the playing field around transportation costs.
-Over the last 10 years there has been a wide-spread increase in the availability of rating and market data.
+Over the last ten years, there has been a wide-spread increase in the availability of rating and market data.
 Long gone are the days of ignorant buyers, paying too much, or expecting to pay too little.
 Motor carriers now have access to data that educates them on market factors driving the supply and demand of over-the-road transportation.

 As costs continue to rise, technology is continually being put to use to compensate.
 Upfront investments in new systems can streamline everything from order and purchase entry, automated billing and forms recognition, forecast and production tracking, to driver-centric electronic logging devices, and cell phone-based GPS tracking systems.